GaurangBhatt/BeamlineJS/README.md

 ### [Function - beamlineJS](https://github.com/GaurangBhatt/BeamlineJS/blob/master/beamline/README.md)
 This function will perform the continuous integration and deployment of CLIENT based on the Beamline configuration provided by the CLIENT.

-*CLIENT- Is the AWS Lambda function which will be integrated and deployed using BeamlineJS*
+*CLIENT- Is the AWS Lambda function which will use BeamlineJS functions to perform its automated build, test and deployment activities.*

 ## Prerequisites
 * You will need AWS Account